ArnaudHalvick/seo-playground/README.md

 - **Crawl trap warnings**: Real-time calculations showing URL explosion risk (2^N for multi-select, N×M for stacked filters)
 - **Clean path routes**: Compare `/shop/t-shirts/for/women/` (clean path) vs `/shop/t-shirts?gender=women` (parameter)
 - Gender-aware size filtering and category-specific size configurations
-- **"Test in Demo" button**: Available on all pages in the SEO Receipt panel to quickly navigate to the demo
+- **"Test in Demo" button**: Available on all technical pages in the SEO Receipt panel to quickly navigate to the demo

-**Key Concept**: The Interactive Demo demonstrates every SEO pattern in action.
+**Key Concept**: The Interactive Demo demonstrates every technical SEO pattern in action.
 Apply filters and watch the SEO Receipt explain why each decision was made.

 #### 13. **Pattern Gallery** (`/pattern-gallery`)